nevinera/traverse/primary-skills/fists/rank1.md

 #### Flurry of Blows (x2)

 - Physical Attack
-- 4 AP
+- 5 AP
 - Melee
-- 2pb, 2pb
+- 2pb, 2pb, 2pb

-Attack one target twice.
-For each blow landed I the first attack, roll an extra die in the second.
+Attack one target three times.
+For each blow landed, roll an extra die in the next attack this turn.

 #### Boot to the Head (x1)